cryologger/.github/profile/README.md

 ## Cryologger

-Welcome to the Cryologger GitHub page.
+Welcome to the Cryologger GitHub repository.

+The Cryologger project is focused on the development of low-cost, open-source technology designed for cryospheric research applications.

 <!--